Meeds-io/meeds/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 #How does it address the issue?
 #This change ...

+#If my commit is a fix, I checked
+#- it didn't break api
+#- it didn't change data model

 #|<---- Try To Limit Each Line to a Maximum Of 72 Characters ---->|
 #Provide links or keys to any relevant tickets, articles or other resources
 #--------------------